 Exams: There are three multiple-choice exams of approximately 50 or fewer questions each.
 All exams are open-book and open-note, and you will have unlimited time and two attempts to complete each multiple-choice exam.
 After your first attempt, you will be able to see which problems you got correct and incorrect, and you will then be able to attempt the exact same exam one more time.
 Your highest score for the two attempts will be recorded.
-We will do extensive review before each exam, and there will be two practice exams available to you for each multiple-choice exam.
 You may, if you choose to, retake any ONE of the multiple-choice exams.
-The problems on the "retake" exam will be similar but not identical to the problems on your original exam, and your highest score will be recorded.
+The problems on the "retake" exam will be similar but not identical to the problems on your original exam, and your highest score from all your attempts will be recorded.
 To retake one of the exams, you simply need to notify me of the exam number you wish to retake.
 Remember: You can retake only ONE of the exams.